bl4ck5un/ethblog/README.md

 #### Using the portal

 We provide a Github Pages-based portal for ethblog.
-You can view our example blog with any browser that has a web3-enabled wallet at this link: [PLACEHOLDER]
+You can view our example blog with any browser that has a web3-enabled wallet at this link: https://pdaian.github.io/ethblog/?blog=0x41Fa80b3D33a308fb46609C6c09608Ed7F4E05c0

 #### Using self-hosting